 - No child under 13kgs or 1 years old should ever forward face for any reason.

-- Every child must be properly secured in a car seat suited to their height, weight and developmental age.
+- Secure every child properly in a car seat suited to their height, weight and developmental age.

-- Every child must be securely fastened into a properly installed car seat every single time they get into a car.
+- Ensure you securely fasten every child into a properly installed car seat every single time they get into a car.